xmrjun/Aztec-Network-Prover-Node/README.md

     entrypoint: >
       sh -c 'node --no-warnings /usr/src/yarn-project/aztec/dest/bin/index.js start --network alpha-testnet --prover-agent'
     environment:
-      PROVER_AGENT_COUNT: "3" # Can be increased if you want more Agents
+      PROVER_AGENT_COUNT: "3" # You can increase or decrease
       PROVER_AGENT_POLL_INTERVAL_MS: "10000" # Just to reduce the log spamming if you're using debug logging.
       PROVER_BROKER_HOST: http://broker:8080
       PROVER_ID: 0xYourAddress # this should be the address corresponding to the PROVER_PUBLISHER_PRIVATE_KEY you set on the node.